corda/corda-docs/content/en/docs/cenm/1.3/user-admin.md

 If you do not have these, you need to access them from the operator who configured your Auth Service.

 {{< important >}}
-For security reasons, you must *delete* the original admin user once you have accessed the Admin tool.
+For security reasons, you must *delete* the initialising admin user account once you have accessed the User Admin tool.
 {{< /important >}}

-1. Login with the initilisation credentials.
+1. Login with the initialisation credentials.
 2. Create your own account as an **Administrator**.
 3. Login with your new credentials.
 4. Delete the initialisation account.